|

 remains a very poignant and moving experience.

-Guarding the tomb of the unknown at Arlington National Cemetery
+tomb of the unknown at Arlington National Cemetery

 Section 60 at Arlington, where many of the fallen